TheFoxyHu3/Vijoy-for-LOVE/README.md

 # Vjoy for LÖVE

-This library creates an easy virtual joystick.
+This library creates an easy virtual joystick for love2d games.

 ## Instalation